vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 I also wonder if internal monologue - the ego's talk - comes with so many downsides, that it highly muted in some individuals.
 Once, I asked a colleague at university what physics explained then that I clearly sense that I exist.
 And he responded that he has no idea what I am talking about.
 Some people do report not having any internal monologue at all, but rather sensing shapes of ideas instead.

+Focus on someone else's inner state or a status within a group can lead to similar vicious loops.

+Measurement is essential in the scientific method.
+Another person's word is unreliable, but data, if not tampered with, if measuring what was intended, are more reliable.

 ## The End is The New Beginning
 So I conclude: